Supplements vs. Diet

 Benefits of Raw Dog Food

-Proponents of raw diets claim several potential benefits for dogs including better coat shine and higher energy levels as well as better dental health.
+Proponents of raw diets claim several potential benefits for dogs including better coat shine and higher energy levels as well as better dog oral health guide.
 In 1993 veterinarian Ian Billinghurst launched the BARF (Bones and Raw Food) diet to provide dogs with evolutionary nutrition patterns from pre-domestication times.5

 The average raw canine diet consists of muscle meat with whole bones or ground bones and organ meats together with raw eggs and vegetables and minimal dairy components.
 The raw diet method delivers better nutritional value than conventional processed commercial pet foods according to its advocates.5